 Robert Myhill (University of Bristol, UK)

+This first paragraph needs to be super clear about what the project will be addressing.
+Some structure that is something like this perhaps:

+NASA's InSight mission aims to place new constraints on Mars' internal structure, which will allow us to probe planet formation and Solar System evolution.

+Mars' internal structure is determined by X.

+Y is critical to be able to accurately model Mars' interior and interpret the InSight data.

+However, Z is missing from current studies.

+Therefore, current state of the art models are unable to accurately reproduce contitions in Mars' interior.

+Using a combination of lab experiments, thermochemical and seismic modelling, and seismic data interpretation this project will provide a self-consistent interpretations of Mars' internal structure.

+This will be achieved by the follow key aims:

+1).....

+NB the aims need to be very clear about what you will be addressing and what will be new, currently they sound a bit vague.
+Eg for (1) you could have:

+(1) High pressure experiments to determine the role of ferric iron in sulphide melts appropriate for Mars' interior.
+Previous experiments have not considered this important component.

+Someone on the panel will read this part to refresh their memory so it's got to get all the important info in there.

 The physical properties on Mars are functions of the distribution of compositions, temperatures, and pressures in the deep interior.
 In turn, these distributions are the end result of 4.5 billion years of accretion and dynamic evolution, and as such may provide novel constraints into the history of the planet.
 NASA's InSight Mission, due to land on Mars at the end of 2018, is expected to provide data related to the areotherm, the distribution of mass, and the seismic wavespeeds in the deep interior.
 This proposal aims to provide thermodynamic and seismic models of Mars' interior, focusing on the following areas: